rdev0rigin/Hugo-TDub/README.md

 # Hugo-TDub (0.0.1.alpha)
 A  Hugo starter with TypeScript and Webpack (And CSS).
-Thats it.
+And that's it.

 # Dev Deploy